dotBunny/Hydrogen-Package/README.md

 Hydrogen Framework
 ================================================================================================

-This is the 'current' Unity Asset Store package which is available for free on the Asset Store.
+This is the "parent" project to the Hydrogen Framework.
+It contains the extras that are included in the free Unity Asset Store package, as well as some other useful things.

-We've made it available here as well for the sake of having the examples we've included be available through GIT as well.
+We've made it available here as well for the sake of having everything open and transparent.

 Please visit http://github.com/dotBunny/Hydrogen/ for the actual project.